ccmfb/magnetic_quivers/README.md

-Tools to automate some computations when working with magnetic quivers.
+Not entirely sure what this will end up being.. but for the meantime I will use it as library to automate some computations broadly related to magnetic quivers.

-unitary_quivers computes hasse diagrams via quiver subtraction of unitary magnetic quivers.

-todo:
+Some things I implemented
+- unitary quiver subtraction algorithm to create Hasse diagrams
+- calculating intersection numbers of subwebs in brane webs (needs redoing)

+Some things I imagine could be added as well
 - quiver -> brane system
 - finding possible subwebs
 - subweb decomposition -> magnetic quiver